Roque Santana Fernandes: Death

 On 12 January 2007, Fernandes suffered a sudden cardiac arrest at his estate in New York City, after an ice skating trip with his grandson in Manhattan.
 He was rushed immediately to Brookdale Hospital in Brooklyn, where he was later announced dead by the doctors.

 An Indian armed forces gun salute along with a state funeral was initially planned at his native village in Velim, which was later cancelled.
 His body was cremated at Canarsie in Brooklyn and his mortal remains were flown back to India and laid to rest along with the memorabilia of his royal ancestors at Veliapura royal compound by then Chief Minister of Goa, Digambar Kamat.

 Mourning

 On 15 Jan 2007, all 40 legislature of the Goa Legislative Assembly met at a session to observe a state mourning through a motion that was introduced on the floor of the house by then Cabinet Minister, Filipe Nery Rodrigues.

-Thieves and ancient antiques

-In December 2007, a rival group of the Haliyal hereditary workers visited Velliapura and cracked open the marble tabernacle and urns and took away everything.
-The group was identified as pilgrim groups which originally were affiliated to the four groups of Uttarkhand that were Gonds, Halakis, Havyak and Siddis and had no fear of law enforcement.
-This was brought to the notice of Emerita, who furiously ordered the group to leave the urns alone and take away the rest.

-Ancient foot-long, Kannada stone inscriptions and other antiques which were part of the worship places were stolen by the group.
-The following month, they were caught and charged for the theft and robbery of ancient antiques that went missing.

 Awards and felicitation

 Fernandes was awarded the "Tambra Patra" national award by then Prime Minister of India, Indira Gandhi.
-On January 2021, he was posthumously felicitated for his contributions towards Goa's freedom struggle along with 9 other freedom fighters at Ravindra Bhavan, Margao by water resources minister, Filipe Nery Rodrigues.
+In January 2021, he was posthumously felicitated for his contributions towards Goa's freedom struggle along with 9 other freedom fighters at Ravindra Bhavan, Margao by water resources minister, Filipe Nery Rodrigues.